 Self-Stirring Coffee Cup Earns a Top Spot in Student Design Competition

-The project, designed in the CATIA computer-aided design (CAD) program, won Most Creative Design Award during the third annual EGR120 Poster Competition Dec.
-9.
+The project, designed in the CATIA computer-aided design (CAD) program, won Most Creative Design Award during the third annual EGR120 Poster Competition, held Dec.
+9, 2016.

-“As a freshman, this was the first time doing a project that was this in-depth,” Alexander said.
+“As a freshman, this was my first time doing a project that was this in-depth,” Alexander said.
 “It was fun to come up with an idea and take it where you wanted.
-Our next step is to make a 3-D print of it.”
+Our next step is to make a 3-D print of the mug.”

-Engineering Professor Dr. Lulu Sun encouraged students to use their interests to design a real world product and make it better.
+Engineering Professor Lulu Sun encourages students to use their interests to design a real-world product - and make it better than what is already available on the market.

 She said several students plan to conduct further research and development on their projects to take them to the next level.

 More than 200 students participated in the competition, including 60 who presented their projects.
-Judges included: Dr. Marc Compere, associate professor of Mechanical Engineering; Dr. Hongyun Chen, assistant professor of Civil Engineering; Dr. Sally Blomstrom, Digital Studio Director and associate professor of Communication; Kaloki Nabutola, a Mechanical Engineering doctoral student; Matt Clark, an Aerospace Engineering graduate student; Dean White, a Mechanical Engineering graduate student; and Jaclyn Wiley, a Digital Studio student assistant.
+Judges included: Marc Compere, associate professor of mechanical engineering; Hongyun Chen, assistant professor of civil engineering; Sally Blomstrom, digital studio director and associate professor of communication; Kaloki Nabutola, a mechanical engineering doctoral student; Matt Clark, an aerospace engineering graduate student; Dean White, a mechanical engineering graduate student; and Jaclyn Wiley, a digital studio student assistant.

 Other winning projects